 June to September are the most popular months to visit.
 Expect sunny weather and warm temperatures averaging at 25 degrees and reaching highs over 30!
 This is also the best period to experience Porto’s culture with many events and festivals taking place.
 If you’re looking to go when there are fewer crowds, spring and autumn are most suitable whilst also offering a milder but sunny climate.

 The city shares the same time zone as Ireland.

-There are regular direct flights to Porto from Dublin with a flight time of 2.5 hours, as well as flights from Cork and Shannon with just one stop over.
 The city is located 13km away from the airport and can be travelled around via foot or using the extensive public transport system made up of buses, trams, and the metro.